zacanger/niddesa/text/generated-translations/mahaniddesa/02-sinhala-google.md

 [APZ 11.14] (# apz11.14) # apz11.14 .ref .apz} "Unquenchable lust in nature
 The "lust" of "the real" is the lust of images, the lusts of sounds, the lusts of smells, the lusts of taste.
-Desire Touch Desire Dharma Desire (means) In Bhavabhavans means in Karmabhav In the form of reincarnation, in the form of karma, in the form of rebirth, in the formless, Repeat, repeat, repeat, repeat, repeat, repeat, repeat, repeat, repeat, repeat, repeat Genesis means recurrence, recurrence, recurrence, recurrence.
+Desire Touch Desire Dharma Desire (means) In Bhavabhavans means in Karmabhav In the form of reincarnation, in the form of kamma, in the form of rebirth, in the formless, Repeat, repeat, repeat, repeat, repeat, repeat, repeat, repeat, repeat, repeat, repeat Genesis means recurrence, recurrence, recurrence, recurrence.